wp-plugins/custom-css-and-js/readme.txt

 To use the plugin, add any combination of the following custom fields to your post.

 **custom_css**
-Add an external stylesheet with the key as the src.
+Add an external stylesheet by adding a custom field with the name **custom_css**.
+The value of the field should be the path to your css file.

 **cusrom_css_code**
-Add an internal stylesheet with the key as the stylesheet definition.
+Add an internal stylesheet by adding a custom field with the name **custom_css_code**.
+Include your CSS code as the value.
 (Do not include the style tags.)

 **custom_js**
-Add an external JavaScript with the key as the file location.
+Add an external JavaScript by adding a custom field with the name **custom_js**.
+The value of the field should be the path to your script.

 **custom_js_code**
-Add an internal JavaScript with the key as the script.
+Add an internal JavaScript by adding a custom field with the name **custom_js_code**.
+Include your JavaScript code as the value.
 (Do not include the script tags.)

 == Custom Fields Order ==